 The 144,000 are specially appointed witnesses during the great persecution at the end of the age.
 The witnesses are “sealed the servants of our God on their foreheads” (7:3; 14:1).
-In Revelation 15:4-5, these 144,000 witnesses have “not defiled themselves with women, for they are virgins” and they “follow Lamb wherever he goes.”
+In Revelation 14:4-5, these 144,000 witnesses have “not defiled themselves with women, for they are virgins” and they “follow Lamb wherever he goes.”
 The 144,000 “have been redeemed from mankind as firstfruits.”
-There are two passages which may help to

 This text may allude to marking those who grieve over idolatry in Jerusalem in Ezekiel 9.
 In this apocalyptic vision, six men with swords enter Jerusalem to judge those who practice idolatry, and a seventh is appointed to mark those who have not practiced idolatry.
 The ones who have been marked by God will survive the slaughter of idolaters when Jerusalem falls.
 The ones who have been marked by God are the remnant of Israel which survives.
 In Revelation 14, the 144,000 are sealed by God in contrast to those who are sealed with the “mark of the Beast” a few verses before Rev 13:13-18).